plurid/developer/packages/developer-cli/README.md

 ## About

-`developer` is a [service](https://developer.plurid.cloud) or self-hosted Centralized Source Processor.

 A `Source Processor` handles the totality of transformations that are required in order to have the source code runtime-ready.